 In fact, her exact words were something like, “Pick a major other than dance…and DON’T try out for the cheerleading squad.”

-While I wasn’t a dance major, I couldn’t resist not auditioning to become a cheerleader.
+While I wasn’t a dance major, I couldn’t resist auditioning to become a cheerleader.
 So I did.
 I was a Morehouse College cheerleader all four years of college, and served as team captain my last two years.

 I also performed every other chance I could.
 From freshman and sorority step teams to organized performances, I just couldn’t leave movement or performance alone.